-- Mounting brackets, screws, gaskets and other seal materials are not included. - Do not install any ducts onto the supply, return, intake and exhaust. - Because of potential safety hazards under a certain condition, we strongly recommend against the use of an extension cord.
-However, if you still elect to use an extension cord, it is absolutely necessary that it will be a UL LISTED 3-wire grounding type appliance extension cord having a 3-blade grounding plug and a 3-slot receptacle that will plug into the appliance.
-The marked rating of the extension cord shall be 115 V, 15 A.
+- Mounting brackets, screws, gaskets and other seal materials are not included. - Do not install any ducts onto the supply, return, intake and exhaust. - Because of potential safety hazards under a certain condition we strongly recommend against the use of an extension cord.
+However, if you still select to use an extension cord, it is absolutely necessary that it is a UL LISTED 3-wire grounding type appliance extension cord having a 3-blade grounding plug and a 3-slot receptacle that will plug into the appliance.
+The marked rating of the extension cord shall be 115 V, 15 A or equivalent for WM-1500~2500HZD and 115 V, 20 A or equivalent for WM-3500~8500HZD and not greater than 15ft in length.

-1. Cabinet Location
+1. General Instructions